-If the solution is dirty or contains a considerable amount of sediment, clean and flush with a reliable cooling system cleaner.
+If the engine coolant (antifreeze) is dirty or contains a considerable amount of sediment, clean and flush with a reliable cooling system cleaner.
 Follow with a thorough rinsing to remove all deposits and chemicals.
-Properly dispose of old antifreeze solution.
+Properly dispose of the old engine coolant (antifreeze) solution.